-A skin or mucosal biopsy is then performed to confirm the diagnosis by histopathology.
+Skin or mucosal biopsy is then performed to confirm the diagnosis by histopathology.

-Imaging is usually undertaken before treatment, to determine the extent of the cancer and whether it has spread to local lymph glands or elsewhere in the body.
+Imaging is usually undertaken before treatment, to determine the extent of cancer and whether it has spread to local lymph glands or elsewhere in the body.
 Tests may include:

 - Ultrasound scan

 - MRI scan